patrickbucher/docs/weinberg/how-software-is-built.md

 # How Software Is Built

+_This is a rough summary of “How Software Is Built”, Volume 1 of six of the “Quality Software Management” by Gerald M. Weinberg.
+Remarks that are not found in the book are written within [square brackets]._

 ## New Preface

-Three fundamental abilities needed to not lag farther and farther behind evolving computers:
+There are three fundamental abilities needed to not lag farther and farther behind ever evolving computers:

-1. observe and understand the significance of the observed
+1. Observing, and understanding the significance of the observed.
-2. act congruently in difficoult interpersonal situations
+2. Acting congruently in difficoult interpersonal situations.
-3. understand complex situations; plan and modify the plan (the subject of this book)
+3. Understanding complex situations; planning and modifying the plan.

+The third point is the subject of this book.

 ## What Is Quality?
 Why Is It Important?

-Adequate quality to one person may be inadequate quality to another.
+Adequate quality to one person may be inadequate quality to another:

-> Quality is meeting _some person's_ requirements.
+> Quality is meeting _some person’s_ requirements.
 > Every statement about quality is a statement about some person(s).
 > Who is the person behind that statement about quality.

-Some ideas about software quality:
+There are different ideas about software quality, some of them (and their source) are:

 - zero defects (user)
 - lots of features (some users, marketers)